Different ways of traveling to your destination – popular and unexpected

 Taking a bus is a convenient way of getting from one spot to the other if you don’t want to drive by yourself.

 Honestly, I prefer different ways of travelling than a bus.
-The one time I went long distances with a bus – from Latvia to Tatry – it was an incredibly bad experience.
+The one time I travelled a long distance by bus – from Latvia to Tatry – it was an incredibly bad experience.
 To be completely fair, though, we were travelling through the night on a not-night bus, so it pretty much wasn’t possible to sleep there.

 I know that there are buses in which the seats can be made into actual beds!
 My cousin took one such from Latvia to France and was completely satisfied.